-The youth in Kenya turned to farming due to unemployment or underemployment and to support their family’s agribusiness.
+Some turned to farming due to unemployment or underemployment and to support their family’s agribusiness.
 Some, however, venture into farming to build digital platforms that facilitate market linkages.
-Farmers are now using online platforms to sell online.
+Farmers are now using online platforms to sell their produce.
 This happens in two ways:

 Formal marketplaces and social media platforms create new ways for farmers to search and discover new markets.
-Traditionally, agricultural commodities were sold through middlemen at local markets, this model enabled the proliferation of cartels and middlemen (brokers), who controlled marketing, pricing, and access to clients.
+Traditionally, agricultural commodities were sold through middlemen at local markets; this model enabled the proliferation of middlemen, who controlled marketing, pricing, and access to clients.
 Farmers are turning to digital platforms to sell at competitive prices and link up with clients.

 Experience selling on Formal Marketplaces

-Formal platforms expose farmers to a wider market, however in this sector, there are few platforms (Ecosokoni, MkulimaYoung and Young Farmers Kenya).
+Formal platforms expose farmers to a wider market, however in this sector, there are few platforms and most of them are not well known.
+Some examples are Ecosokoni, MkulimaYoung and Young Farmers Kenya.
 These platforms are not designed to facilitate end-to-end transactions, e.g., payment, fulfillment, and logistics, meaning that all the transactions are carried out off the platform, and the platform now acts as a connection.

-Most of them are not widely known, farmers report slow sales through them and may look for other avenues to connect to the market.
+Since most of these formal marketplace platforms are not widely known, farmers report slow sales through them and may look for other avenues to connect to the market.

 Experience selling on Social Agriculture

-Farmers use social media not only for selling, but also to showcase the farming process.
-Different social platforms offer different advantages for farmers, depending on the target demographic and what the platform is best used for.
-The most common are Facebook and WhatsApp, Instagram is the least used.
-Some use multiple farmer groups, others personal pages to create awareness.
-For most, the social media strategy entails amassing followers by sharing the farming process to build credibility with clients and having frequent posts.
+Farmers use social media not only for selling, but also to showcase the farming process as a way to engage their audience.
+Different social platforms offer different advantages for farmers depending on the target demographic and what the platform is best suited for.
+Facebook and WhatsApp are the most commonly used platforms, while Instagram is the least used.
+Some farmers use multiple farmer groups within Facebook or Whatsapp while others use their personal accounts to create awareness.
+For most farmers, the social media strategy entails amassing followers by sharing the farming process to build credibility with clients and having frequent posts.

 So what does this mean for the farmer?
-What would make them in this sector?
+What would help them in this sector?

-1. Digital marketing skills are becoming more necessary
+1. Developing critical digital marketing skills as they become more necessary

 Farmers need more than agricultural knowledge to succeed.
 Entrants need to figure out many variables: where, how, what, and when to farm, weather patterns, soil types, and which seeds to plant.
 Only after harvest do they now figure out where to market.